Akram Monfared Arya: Writing

 Akram Monfared Arya left Iran in 1985 during the Iran–Iraq War, as a refugee with her children and relocated to Sweden.

-In 1998, a new chapter in her life began as she started putting together a collection of her romantic poems and short stories, which she had started writing in 1975 for publishing purposes.
+In 1998, a new chapter in her life began as she assembled a collection of her romantic poems and short stories, which she had started writing in 1975 for publishing purposes.
 Her first book called Pejvak-e eshq (English: Love's Echo) was published in April 1999 in Sweden.
-Pejvak-e eshq is a book about separation, homeland, expatriation, women's political rights, and also about love.
+Pejvak-e eshq is a book about separation, homeland, exile, women's political rights, and also about love.

 Her second book, Sargozashteh Pari (Pari's memoir) is based on women's subjugation in patriarchies and was published in Sweden in 2000.
-Another one of her books that deals with issues surrounding women's oppression are a novel called Anahita which was published in Sweden in 2007.
-The book, which is inspired by true events in the tragic life of a young woman in an abusive relationship, was translated from Swedish to English in 2008 and, eventually, published as an eBook in 2016.
+Another one of her books that deals with issues surrounding women's oppression is a novel called Anahita which was published in Sweden in 2007.
+The book, inspired by events in the tragic life of a young woman in an abusive relationship, was translated from Swedish to English in 2008 and, eventually published as an eBook in 2016.

-In 2013, one of her books was chosen by Legimus (government entity for accessible media—MTM—under the ministry of culture) in Sweden and published as an audio-book.
+In 2013, one of her books was chosen by Legimus (government entity for accessible media—MTM—under the Ministry of culture) in Sweden and published as an audio book.

-To date, she has published 15 books in three languages: Persian, Swedish, and English.
-Her most recent book called En lyckad landning på säker mark: Den farliga flykten från Khomeinis klor till frihetens land Sverige (A successful landing on safe ground: The dangerous escape from Khomeini's claws to the land of freedom Sweden) is her autobiography which was published in Sweden in early summer of 2012 and translated from Swedish to English in 2013.
+She has published 15 books in three languages: Persian, Swedish, and English.
+Her most recent book called En lyckad landning på säker mark: Den farliga flykten från Khomeinis klor till frihetens land Sverige (A successful landing on safe ground: The dangerous escape from Khomeini's claws to the Land of freedom Sweden) is her autobiography which was published in Sweden in early summer of 2012 and translated from Swedish to English in 2013.
 In her autobiography, she provides an account of her personal life both in Iran and Sweden, and she takes a glance at Iran's history from past to present.

-She has participated in many Swedish literary events and poetical contests.
-She received the second prize in Swedish poetry in February 2000 at Kista Library in Stockholm as well in December 2000 in Fisksätra, Stockholm.
+She has participated in many Swedish literary events and poetic contests.
+She received the second prize in Swedish poetry in February 2000 at Kista Library in Stockholm and in December 2000 in Fisksätra, Stockholm.
 She is a member of the Association of Swedish Authors.